ajrcarey/pdfium-render/README.md

 * `image`: controls whether the `image` crate should be used by `pdfium-render` to provide page and page object rendering functionality.
 Projects that do not require page or page object rendering can disable this feature to avoid compiling the `image` crate into their binaries.
 It is possible to control the specific version of `image` that will be used by `pdfium-render`; see the "Crate features for selecting `image` versions" section below.
 * `libstdc++`: links against the GNU C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
+* `core_graphics`: links against the CoreGraphics library on macOS systems when compiling.
+Requires the `static` feature.
+See the "Static linking" section above.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.
 * `sync`: provides implementations of the `Send` and `Sync` traits for the `Pdfium` and `PdfDocument` structs.
 This is useful for creating static instances that can be used with `lazy_static` or `once_cell`, although those instances are not guaranteed to be thread-safe.
 Use entirely at your own risk.
 Requires the `thread_safe` feature.
 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
 See the "Multithreading" section above.